AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 The following assumptions need to be addressed when using SPARK on all or part of a program:

-* [SPARK_TASKING]
-  If entry points for concurrent tasks (either OS tasks or units of computations scheduled by a runtime component) are not identified as tasks in SPARK, then concurrent accesses to objects need to be reviewed:

-  * All objects whose value may be modified concurrently should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the object's value.

-  * Concurrent accesses to effectively volatile objects should be reviewed to ensure there are no unintended race conditions.

 * [SPARK_JUSTIFICATION]
   All justifications of check messages should be reviewed (see :ref:`Justifying Check Messages`), both when using :ref:`Direct Justification with Pragma